Pamela Schwartz, communications director at the National Priorities Project. She joins us from Chicopee, Massachusetts.

 And I think more now.
 It’s been a little bit slow this time, but certainly with the lobbying that’s been going on with Congress and the probable passage of all the money again for the war, more people are getting extremely angry now about what’s happening with their tax dollars.
 So we’re hearing more from people now, too.

 AMY GOODMAN: Explain how tax resistance works.
-Now, you yourself have been a war tax resister for some, what, twenty years?
+Now, you yourself have been a war tax resister for some, what, 20 years?

 RUTH BENN: Yeah.